YanivP/kuberfest/README.md

 1. New team members are required to waste many hours on manually installing software and configuring their environments.
 1. Copy-pasting settings such as environment variables is annoying and often results in mistakes.

-Kuberfest is programming language and framework agnostic.
-Kuberfest itself is built in Python 3.6.

 ## Current version
 0.0.1a (do not use this for anything yet)